vernuntii/vernuntii/README.md

 - You are author of one or more projects whose resulting packages need to be versioned by Vernuntii
 - You do not need to coordinate the versioning "from above" like Nuke, Cake or any continous integration platform
-- After publishing the packages with the produced version from Vernuntii you are willing to create manually the produced version as git tag
+- After publishing the packages with the calculated version from Vernuntii you are willing to create manually the git tag

 #### Use case #2

-Using [MSBuild Integration][msbuild-nuget-package-docs] with [GitHub Actions](#github-actions) because
+Using [MSBuild Integration][msbuild-nuget-package-docs] with [GitHub actions](#github-actions) because

 - You would like to automate the git tag creation
-- You want to define a GitHub workflow when pushing changes to repository with the intention to publish the packages:
+- You want to define a GitHub workflow with the intention to publish versionized packages:
-  1. You define a step that uses [GitHub Actions](#github-actions) to have access the produced next version
+  1. You define a step that uses [`vernuntii/actions/execute@main`](#github-actions) to have access to the calculated next version
-  2. You define a step that pushes the packages to your package registry (e.g. NuGet) and on success ..
+  3. You define a step that pushes the versionized packages to your package registry (e.g. NuGet)
-  3. .. you creates a git tag with produced next version and pushes it back to repository
+  4. You define a step that creates a git tag with the next version and pushes it back to your repository

 > This repository uses such workflow: [.github/workflows/build-test-pack-publish.yml](.github/workflows/build-test-pack-publish.yml)